 d) speed and course at the time of reporting,

-Those participating in the course must be proficient in Norwegian and English and be able to document that they, over the course of the last five years, have been active fishermen for at least twelve consecutive months.
-One must also document knowledge about fishery activities in the waters where the seismic vessel will be operating, differentiated as south of 62 degrees north, between 62–67 degrees north and north of 67 degrees north.
+Those participating in the course must be proficient in Norwegian and English and document that they have, over the course of the last five years, been active fishermen for at least twelve consecutive months.
+They must also document knowledge about fishery activities in the waters where the vessel conducting geophysical survey will be operating, differentiated as south of 62 degrees north, between 62–67 degrees north and north of 67 degrees north.
 The person in question must, as a minimum, hold a navigation certificate as a class B or D 5 fishing boat skipper without restrictions.
-A minimum of 1 year of experience as skipper/first officer is also required.
+In addition a 1 year of experience as skipper or first officer is also required.

-The Norwegian Petroleum Directorate has an overview of people who have passed the course and issues verifications of the right to practice as fisheries expert.
+The Norwegian Petroleum Directorate has an overview of people who have passed the course and issues verifications of the right to practice as a fisheries expert.
 This verification is valid for five years and must then be renewed.
-The Norwegian Petroleum Directorate can decide that those who do not fulfil the activity obligation as active fisherman and/or fisheries expert or otherwise do not fulfil their obligations as fisheries expert, may lose their right to practice as fisheries expert.
+The Norwegian Petroleum Directorate can decide that those who do not fulfil the activity criteria as an active fisherman or fisheries expert or otherwise do not fulfil their obligations as fisheries expert, may lose their right to practice as a fisheries expert.

 The fisheries expert is obliged to familiarise himself/herself with the content of the survey or production licence and notice of the survey pursuant to Section 6 of these Regulations.
 The manual of information for the fisheries expert shall be stipulated by the Norwegian Petroleum Directorate and shall be available during each assignment.

-The requirement to send information does not apply for mapping using hull-mounted or ROV-installed equipment, such as e.g. cameras, video cameras, multibeam echo sounders, penetrating echo sounders, sonars/side-scan sonars and acoustic/electro-magnetic tube detectors.
+The duty to report does not apply to mapping using hull-mounted or ROV-installed equipment, such as e.g. cameras, video cameras, multibeam echo sounders, penetrating echo sounders, sonars, side-scan sonars and acoustic or electro-magnetic tube detectors.